 Select the recovery partition, which is around 500MB, and click on Resize/Move.
 The third one in my case.

 Move the recovery partition to all the way to the right.

 You can see the unallocated size of 20GB moved to the left, as in when we moved the recovery partition to the right.
 Click on OK here.

 You should now see the recovery partition moved from the third to the fourth, which is good.

 And the task has now been added to the operation.

-Step 4.
-Now let’s go ahead and expand the C drive.
+After the recovery partition has been moved, let’s go ahead and extend the C drive.